-During my 4 years of surgical training at Charity Hospital in New Orleans I participated in or performed several thousand procedures.
-I worked with at least 8 surgeons who were in private practice in New Orleans and countless other men and women who were in training.
+During my four years of surgical training at Charity Hospital in New Orleans I participated in or performed several thousand procedures.
+I worked with at least eight surgeons who were in private practice in New Orleans and countless other men and women who were in training.
 A few of them stand out in my mind concerning their diagnostic and technical skills.
-One of the best surgeons I worked with was Dr. Lewis Crow who was 2 years ahead of me in training.
-I assisted him on 8 to 10 procedures which were of such magnitude I never forgot his speed and accuracy of performance.
+One of the best surgeons I worked with was Dr. Lewis Crow who was two years ahead of me in training.
+I assisted him on at least ten procedures which were of such magnitude I never forgot his speed and accuracy of performance.
 He later had a surgical practice in Little Rock, and I was able to refer a number of very difficult cases to him which he handled extremely well.

 When I began my practice in El Dorado in 1971 I was in the office of my brother Berry Lee (Bubba).
-I continued with him for 2 years although for the referral practice I desired this was not ideal.
+I continued with him for two years, although for the referral practice I desired to have this was not ideal.
 He was a general medical doctor, and it was not best for him to take time away from his practice to assist me in the OR.
-In 1974 I was invited to join with 3 other surgeons, Dr. David Yocum, Dr. C.E.
+In 1974 I was invited to join with three other surgeons, Dr. David Yocum, Dr. C.E.
 Tommey and Dr. Bill Scurlock to form The Surgical Clinic of South Arkansas.
-That was one of my best professional decisions.
-In the following years we added Dr. Moises Menendez and Dr. Robert Tommey (son of Dr. C.E.) to our clinic staff.
+This was one of my best professional decisions.
+In the following years we added Dr. Moises Menendez and Dr. Robert Tommey (son of Dr. C.E.) to our surgical staff.

-Over the next 25 years I had the privilege of working in the Surgical Clinic with these surgeons who were not only accomplished surgeons but were men of outstanding character.
-I was able to either assist each one in the OR at one time or another or have them assist me on a surgical case.
+Over the next twenty-five years I had the privilege of working in the Surgical Clinic with these surgeons who were not only accomplished surgeons but were men of outstanding character.
+I was able to either assist each one in the OR at one time or another or have them assist me on difficult surgical cases.
 The one who had a greatest influence on me regarding my skill development and my interaction with patients apart from my brother Berry Lee was Dr. C.E.
 Tommey.

 Dr. Tommey (Dr. Eldon) was a quiet man of few words.
 When you could engage him in a lengthy conversation he had a witty personality with an infectious laugh.
 One of the funniest professional stories I love telling involved him and his nurse Reba McDuffie.
-(Training A Home Care Giver, Aug.
-2013) .
+(Training A Home Care Giver) .
 I never heard him being critical of any person and in particular of another physician.
-Over the course of 25 years we certainly were eye-witnesses to situations and heard conversations which could have led to judgement and condemnation, but one never heard those words from him.
+Over the course of twenty-five years we certainly were eye-witnesses to situations and heard conversations which could have led to judgement and condemnation, but one never heard anything like that from him.

 He was a tireless worker who was never late nor absent from a responsibility.
 One particular 4th of July weekend he and I were the only surgeons in town, and he was on ER call on Friday and I was on call for Saturday.
-We agreed to assist each other on those days, and it was the busiest weekend of my 35 year career.
-We did 11 emergency cases on Friday and 12 cases on Saturday!
+We agreed to assist each other on those days, and it was the busiest weekend of my thirty-five year career.
+We did eleven emergency cases on Friday and twelve cases on Saturday.
 As I write this I am still amazed at our endurance.
-To my remembrance all of the 23 patients recovered from their problems.
+To my remembrance all of the twenty-three patients recovered from their problems.

 His diagnostic skills were superb, and I frequently consulted with him when I had a puzzling or difficult diagnostic case.
 Often just his presence in one of my patient’s room would bring them comfort and peace because of his reputation.
 By far he was the best known surgeon in El Dorado during those years.